Nek-12/AndroidUtils/docs/networking.md

 `wrap(call: (suspend () -> T)): ApiResult<T>`
 and
 `flow(call: suspend () -> T): Flow<ApiResult<T>>`
 The "Flow" function first emits a `Loading` response and then executes the suspending call.
+ApiResult provides robust interface similar to kotlin.Result class, but with another added state and integration with coroutines.
+Inspired by EitherNet ApiResult, but serving completely different purpose and doing different things, this class lets you write beautiful error and state handling code.
+Also goes along nicely with MVI and MVVM architectures.
+For more info, just check out sources.